containerd/nerdctl/README.md

 - :whale: `-t, --timeout`: Seconds to wait for stop before killing it (default 10)

+### :whale: nerdctl compose port

+Print the public port for a port binding of a service container

+Usage: `nerdctl compose port [OPTIONS] SERVICE PRIVATE_PORT`

+Flags:

+- :whale: `--index`: Index of the container if the service has multiple instances. (default 1)
+- :whale: `--protocol`: Protocol of the port (tcp|udp) (default "tcp")

 ### :whale: nerdctl compose ps
 List containers of services